Interdisciplinary Studies: Design Your Own Major - B.A.

 A&S Electives6

-Two courses with an EASC attribute
+Two courses with the Arts & Sciences elective attribute (EASC)

 Free Electives #